nwogu/notification-service/README.md

 ![alt text](pubsub.png?raw=true)

-This application was  built using a "**Request -> Validation -> DTO -> Service -> Response**" pattern
+This application was  built using a "**Request -> Validation -> DTO -> Service -> Response**" cycle

-HTTP requests are firstly validated using form request instances which are injected into the controller.
+HTTP requests are validated using form request instances that are injected into the controller.
 A **data transfer object (DTO)** is then retrieved from the request.
 A service class, receives the DTO and acts on it, returning an optional value which may then be sent back as a response.

 ### Database Schema
 There are 4 entities used to persist data for the entirety of the pub/sub process